Centrattic/conversation-continuation/README.md

 * ooh helpful: https://www.w3schools.com/python/python_datetime.asp
 * TESTING 94 49 - the index is 94 but the length of the activations extracted for that is just 49 - clearly some bug here in the TDA code
 * what does torch manual seed do, should I be setting a manual seed or something for all sampling
+* not sure why I have a test set (test.json), I should clearly just lump all and train everything together.

 ## Future Ideas